Zechariah 14 Fulfilled–including the Literal splitting of the Mount of Olives!

 Fulfilled!
-Zechariah 14:4-5 Commentary: The Mount of Olives was literally split in Two from East to West by a Roman Road present at least as Far back as the First Century.
+Preterist View of Zechariah 14:4-5 Explained and Interpreted Commentary: The Mount of Olives was literally split in Two from East to West by a Roman Road present at least as Far back as the First Century.

 When the Seleucid army entered Jerusalem for the second time, they killed many Jews, plundered Jerusalem, lit the city on fire, and took many captives (1 Maccabees 1:29-40).
 Meanwhile according to 1 Maccabees 1:38 many Jews fled Jerusalem in fulfillment of Zechariah 14:5.
+1 Maccabees 1:38 reads, “Because of them [the Seleucid army] the inhabitants of Jerusalem fled away, she [Jerusalem] became the abode of strangers.
+She became a stranger to her own offspring and her children forsook her.”
 Did these refugees flee over the Mt. of Olives?

-Predictions like Zechariah 14:4 concerning the splitting of the Mt. of Olives is written in apocalyptic style.
-Apocalyptic language like that which is found in Zechariah 14:4 and related predictions like Isaiah 26:7, Isaiah 40:4, Isaiah 49:11 and Micah 1:3-6 is highly symbolic and therefore often hyperbolic.
-Because of the poetic and fantastic nature of many of these predictions, many Preterists assume that verses similar to Zechariah 14:4 like Isaiah 26:7, Isaiah 40:4, Isaiah 49:11 and Micah 1:3-6 were not fulfilled in any way literally resembling the language of these prophecies.
-If this is true, then this idea implies that the splitting of the Mt. of Olives may also not have been fulfilled in any vaguely literal manner.
-However, though poetic and therefore often hyperbolic, apocalyptic expressions like these vs. cited above were fulfilled much more literally in Old Testament history than often assumed.
-See How and Why Prophecies with Apocalyptic Imagery May Have Been Fulfilled in Old Testament History Much More Literally than Previously Thought.
-Thus one would also expect the Mt. of Olives to have been—at least in some way—split as predicted in Zechariah 14:4-5.
+Predictions like Micah 1:3-4 and Zechariah 14:4 concerning the splitting of mountains or valleys under the feet of the Lord are written in apocalyptic style.
+Apocalyptic language like that which is found in Zechariah 14:4 and related predictions like Isaiah 26:7, Isaiah 40:4, Isaiah 49:11 and Micah 1:3-6 is highly poetic and symbolic and therefore often hyperbolic.
+Though it is unlikely that the God of Israel would ever stand or walk on a mountain or valley and cause it to literally split in two presumably as a consequence of His massive size or great weight, there is generally a literal core of truth to apocalyptic language.4 See How and Why Prophecies with Apocalyptic Imagery May Have Been Fulfilled in Old Testament History Much More Literally than Previously Thought.
+Though it is unlikely anyone would see God stand on a mountain or valley causing it to split, I believe it is not unreasonable to expect the Mt. of Olives to have been—at least in some way—split as predicted in Zechariah 14:4-5.

 And indeed it was and is!
 The Mt. of Olives was, in fact, split down the middle by a Roman road that formed a valley through the middle of the mountain at least as far back as first century A.D.
 Above is a photograph of the Mount of Olives taken sometime between 1890 and 1900 showing the Mount of Olives split in two by a road.
 During the first century, this road pictured above did, in fact, split the Mount of Olives in two to the north and south.
 Did this cut in the middle of the mountain miraculously occur at the start of the Maccabean Wars in the second century B.C.?